 - Dracula tells Buffy that her "power is rooted in darkness".
 Buffy discovers the origin of the Slayer's power in the Season 7 episode "Get It Done".

 - Game Face: Averted with Dracula, who has perpetual fangs but no Nightmare Face.
 It's not explained why he's different than other vampires, but perhaps his "showy gypsy tricks" include a Glamour.
-And it might just be the circumstance of how he became a vampire.

 - Genre Savvy

 Buffy: I am standing right here!
 (He dissipates)